-◆ Designates a course that fulfills all or part of a General Education (G.E.) requirement; see the General Education Program section of the catalog for more information.
+• Designates a course that fulfills all or part of a General Education (G.E.)

 1160 Microbes and Society (2 sh) ◆

 This course will focus on the importance of microbes in our world.
 Their role in disease, decomposition, biotechnology and products for health will be emphasized.
 The laboratory will concentrate on microbial identification, role in food production and spoilage, and problem solving ability.